EnlightenmentDesign/web-communication-design-development-2/01-documentation/flexbox/11-flex-basis/README.md

 # flex-basis
 This defines the default size of an element before the remaining space is distributed.

 It can be a length (e.g. 20%, 5rem, etc.) or a keyword.
-The `auto` keyword means “look at my width or height property.”.
-The `content` keyword means “size it based on the item’s content” – this keyword isn’t well supported yet, so it’s hard to test and harder to know what its brethren max-content, min-content, and fit-content do.
+The `auto` keyword means “***look at my width or height property.***”

 If set to 0, the extra space around content isn’t factored in.
 If set to auto, the extra space is distributed based on its flex-grow value.
 [See this graphic](http://www.w3.org/TR/css3-flexbox/images/rel-vs-abs-flex.svg)